Travel is permitted into Jersey in accordance with the

 If it is an emergency and you need to call an ambulance, dial 999 and inform the operator that you or your household are in self-isolation.

 All routine medical and dental appointments should usually be cancelled whilst you are staying at home.
 Although telephone and video calls with GPs can take place during this time.
 If you are concerned or have been asked to attend in person within the period you are home isolating, discuss this with your medical contact first, using the number they have provided.

 Support whilst in isolation

-If you're required to isolate and don't have access to help and support through family or friends, you should call the Coronavirus helpline on 01534 445566 who will be able to support you through the Connect Me service.
+If you're required to isolate and don't have access to help and support through family or friends, you should call the Coronavirus helpline who will be able to support you through the Connect Me service.
 Connect Me offers information, help and support around mental health and wellbeing, family concerns, staying connected to others and help with practical needs such as shopping, picking up medication and dog walking.